Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 the [workflow file](https://github.com/scikit-image/scikit-image/blob/main/.github/workflows/benchmarks.yml#L36-L56)
 to see how it can be implemented on GitHub Actions.

-These two actions brought the average running time down to around 1h20min.
+These two changes together brought the average running time down to around 1h 20min.
 Not bad!

 # Run it on demand!

 Benchmarks do not need to run for every single commit pushed to a PR.
 In fact, that's probably a waste of resources.
-Instead, we'd want the maintainers to run the benchmarks on demand, whenever needed during the PR lifetime.
+Instead, we'd like the maintainers to run the benchmarks on demand, whenever needed during the PR lifetime.

 GitHub Actions offers different kinds of events that will trigger a worklow.
-By default the `on.pull_request` event is configured to act on three triggers: `[opened, reopened, synchronize]`.
+By default the `on.pull_request` trigger is configured to act on three event types: `[opened, reopened, synchronize]`.
-In practice, this means every push or after closing+opening the PR.
+In practice, this means after every push or after closing+opening the PR.
 However, there are [more triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request)!

 Of all the choices, we settled for `labeled`.
 This means that the workflow will be triggered whenever the PR is tagged with a label.
-To specify which label(s) are able to trigger the workflow, you can use an `if` close at the `job` level, [like this](https://github.com/scikit-image/scikit-image/blob/2fa66e5/.github/workflows/benchmarks.yml#L10):
+To specify which label(s) are able to trigger the workflow, you can use an `if` clause at the `job` level, [like this](https://github.com/scikit-image/scikit-image/blob/2fa66e5/.github/workflows/benchmarks.yml#L10):

 ```yaml
 name: Benchmark